bikeshedder/thermagate/docs/ROTEX_RoCon_G1_Gateway.md

 Please don't get me wrong.
 I can see how such service could provide useful for a service technician.
 If even basic features such as filtering by parameter or heating circuit would work.
 When exporting parameters only the first 20 parameters are exported.
-Someone seams to have forgotten to disable pagination.
+Someone seems to have forgotten to disable pagination.
 The visualization of parameters is a nice feature though.

 But then... does that really have to be a cloud service?
 All that served by